siddhantsin/Tetris-Clone/README.md

 # Tetris Clone
  This is a tetris clone made using python.
-The game can be played by going on this link: https://repl.it/repls/PepperyTastyArchitects using the online pygame IDE.
-Click on +new Repl, then choose Pygame and then paste the link of this repository there!
+The game can be played by going on this link: https://replit.com/@siddhantsin/Tetris-Clone using the online platform repl.it.